Papyrus

 Enabling kiosk mode on a template

-Kiosk mode is configured on the template that backs the direct link.
-Open a template, enable its direct link, and toggle Kiosk mode on.
+Kiosk mode is configured on a template.
+Open a template and toggle Kiosk mode on.
 You can then configure:

 • Welcome message — optional text shown on the welcome screen between signers.
 Use it to greet visitors or give instructions.

-• Operator PIN — a short PIN the operator enters to start a new session.
+• Operator PIN — an optional PIN the operator enters to exit kiosk mode.
 PINs are hashed before storage and are rate limited against brute-force guessing.

 • Idle timeout (seconds) — how long the device waits with no activity before resetting mid-session.
 Accepts values between 30 and 3600 seconds.